New recipes and updates

 • 100g (3 ounces) feta cheese, drained

-• ½ bunch chives snipped with scissors (2 tbsp.)
+• ½ bunch of chives

-• a few sprigs of flat parsley, leaves stripped
+• a few sprigs of flat parsley

-• ½ bunch fresh mint, leaves stripped
+• ½ bunch of fresh mint

-• 2 sprigs tarragon, leaves stripped
+• 2 sprigs of tarragon

 METHOD

 1. Toast the walnuts in a dry skillet over medium heat for about 5 minutes until darkened and fragrant.
-Turn them out onto a chopping board, chop roughly and sieve through a colander to get rid of skins and crumbs.
+Turn them out onto a chopping board, chop roughly and sift through a colander to get rid of skins and crumbs.
 Set aside.

 Leave a reply